windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 - `addItem()`/`addItems()`: adds an item or items to the collection.
 - `removeItem()`/`removeItems()`: removes an item or items from the collection.

-The `Zotero.Collections` object is used to manage collection objects.
-Here are some examples of how to use the `Zotero.Collections` object:
+The `Zotero.Collections` object lets you manage collection objects.
+Here are some examples:

 ```javascript
 // Get all collections in the user library